ashish-reddy-20-08/classification-of-customers/README.md

 - I have used visualization techniques like Distplot, count plot, violin plot, barplot, replot, scatter plot.
 - While I was working on the dataset I have found that the relation between the annual income and spending score makes the perfect way to classify the customers and I have       divided them based on this taking the K value as 5.

+## What is K-Means clustering?

+K-Means Clustering is a simple yet powerful algorithm in data science